AlexSamsonik/ePredszkolaczek/README.md

 poetry run python ./calculate_presenting_and_hours.py
 ```

 - Running script with param '-m' and '-y'.
-Calculate for specific month and year.
+Calculate for a specific month and year.
 ```sh
 poetry run python ./calculate_presenting_and_hours.py -m 2 -y 2025  # will be calculate for March 2025.
 ```